Azure-Samples/keda-eventhub-kafka-scaler-terraform/README.md

-# Microservices with KEDA
+# Autoscaling Java applications with KEDA using Azure Event Hubs

-Quickstart for Kafka trigger scaler using Azure Event Hubs Kafka head to scale Java applications deployed on AKS which consumes the event hub messages.
+This is a quickstart for **Kafka trigger scaler** using **Azure Event Hubs with Kafka head** to scale **Java applications** deployed on **AKS** which consume messages from Azure Event Hub.

+## Key Concepts

+[KEDA](https://keda.sh) is a Kubernetes-based Event Driven Autoscaler.
+KEDA determines how any container within Kubernetes should be scaled based on the number of events that need to be processed.
+KEDA, which has a variety of out-of-the-box scalers, supports multiple types of workloads, supports Azure Functions, and is vendor-agnostic.

+This sample uses terraform to deploy the required resources.

 ![Architecture image](docs\architecture-image.png)

-## Resources created

-The infrastructure provisioned by Terraform includes:

-* Resource Group
-* Azure Container Registry
-* 3 node Azure Kubernetes Cluster with KEDA
-* 1 Azure Event Hub Namespace with autosclae throughput
-* 1 Azure Event Hub with a Consumer Group

 ## Repository structure